 I did actually visit Amsterdam with a group of friends in the dim and distant past and although it would be fair to say we probably didn't fully capitalise on the city's cultural diversions I saw enough of the place to recognise that it is a beautiful city, with the canals and architecture giving it a unique appeal, and certainly somewhere very much on the bucket list for a future new year's eve party.

-When it comes to New Years Eve fireworks, the people of the Netherlands absolutely love to watch them.
+When it comes to New Years Eve fireworks, the people of the Netherlands absolutely love to watch them, and the more spectacular the better.
 So much so that the whole of the country is covered in private displays all night starting from around 6pm until well into the following day.
 To gain the best vantage point for viewing the fireworks on the Amstel River, some of the best views are available from Magere Brug.

 The streets and the squares of the city will all be packed throughout the evening, and the most popular areas include Leidseplein, Nieuwmarkt and Rembrandtplein, plus of course the eponymous Dam Square, where beer tents are set up and live entertainment continues throughout the evening.